rhyolight/JavaScript-Data-Store/README.md

 	// sometime on page load
 	JSDS.create('ajaxCache');

-	JSDS.on('ajaxCache', 'store', 'ajaxData', function(data) {
+	JSDS.on('store', 'ajaxCache', 'ajaxData', function(data) {
-		// this gets called any time a JSDS store called 'ajaxCache' has data stored.
-The data
+		// this gets called any time a JSDS store called 'ajaxCache' has data stored under the key 'ajaxData'.
-		// is sent directly here
+		// The data is sent directly here renderCityDataIntoDom(data);
-		renderCityDataIntoDom(data);
 	});